HectorMacassa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-4-global_variables - this script prints environment variables 5-local_variables - this script prints all local variables and environments 6-create_local_variable - this script creates a local variable
+4-global_variables - this script prints environment variables 5-local_variables - this script prints all local variables and environments 6-create_local_variable - this script creates a local variable 7-create_global_variable - this script created a global variable